7 Causes of Water Intrusion During Heavy Rainfall

 Grading & Drainage Issues

 Improper grading is one of the main causes of water intrusion from the exterior of a home during heavy rainfall.
 In some cases, this issue may be present for an extended period of time but may not present itself until rainfall reaches a significant level.
 Grading refers to the slope or angle of the land around the home.
-Ideally, the ground should slope away from the foundation of the house, directing water away from the building.
+Ideally, the ground should slope away from the foundation of the house, directing water away from the building's foundation.
 Proper grading should be planned and accounted for during the home construction process.
 Although, there are situations where grading is done properly and just simply needs to be readdressed once certain conditions have taken place.

 7 Common Grading & Drainage Issues Which Cause Water Intrusion During Heavy Rainfall:

-Inadequate Planning
+1. Inadequate Planning

 During new construction, the land is typically graded to provide a flat surface for building.
 However, when the grading is done incorrectly, water has the potential to pool around the foundation of the home.
 Often, this is the result of inadequate planning and poor execution of the grading process.
 If you have water entering the foundation of your home, you should consult with an expert to provide the best solution and prevent any further damage to the foundation of your home.